risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-manual logs approch
+multiple logs in a single location below spec file sample represent manual set up where two types of logs are saved into one location

-   below spec file represent manual set up
+   this approach may introduce complexity and readbility problems once more and larger log streams output into single location

 |